rrigato/architecture/css/css_overview.md

 ```

 - outer ```display:block``` type = box will break to newline, width/height respected
+- block elements span 100% of the width of their parent and are as tall as their tallest child elements
 - outer ```display:inline``` = no new line, width/height ignored
 - ```display:inline-block``` = width, height, padding and margin are respected without the box going to a newline

-- ```vertical-align``` = sets vertical alignment for an inline lement or inline-block element inside its containing box
+- ```vertical-align``` = sets vertical alignment for an inline element or inline-block element inside its containing box
 - margin-collapsing = two boxes with overlapping vertical margins takes the largest of the two margins
 - overflowing inline elements wrap onto a new line if possible
 - [css box model](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Introduction_to_the_CSS_box_model)